ryanharvey-analytics/municipal-financial-analytics/README.md

 # Municipal Financial Analytics

-This repository showcases applied financial analytics workflows used to evaluate municipal fiscal trends and support executive-level decision-making.
+This project analyzes municipal revenue, expenditures, and fund balance trends to evaluate fiscal health and long-term sustainability.

+Using real-world public finance data, the analysis examines revenue stability, expenditure growth patterns, and structural balance indicators to support executive-level and council decision-making.

-The focus is on reproducible reporting, data visualization, and transparent analytical methods using R and Quarto.
+The workflow emphasizes reproducibility, transparency, and communication—transforming raw financial data into policy-relevant insights using R and Quarto.

+## Why This Matters

+Municipal governments operate under balanced budget requirements and long-term fiscal constraints.
+Small structural imbalances, if undetected, can compound into significant risks.

+This analysis framework helps identify:
+- Revenue growth volatility
+- Structural deficits
+- Fund balance sustainability
+- Long-term expenditure pressures

+The goal is not just reporting—but risk identification and decision support.

 ## Project Context